 Moving into wearables also gives Apple new insights into biometrics data, and conceptually enables “continuous computing” when it’s worn 24/7.

-At Apple’s latest earning call, Tim Cook said the entire wearables business was up 75% year over year in the fourth quarter and in fiscal 2017 and has “already generated the annual revenue of a Fortune 400 company,” which as mentioned above puts it in the range of a $6.7B+ revenue company.
+At Apple’s Q4’17 earning call, Tim Cook said the entire wearables business was up 75% year-over-year in the fourth quarter and in fiscal 2017 and had “already generated the annual revenue of a Fortune 400 company,” which puts it in the range of a $6.7B+ revenue company.

-Announced in September, the latest Apple Watch 3 feature cellular reception, giving it the ability to make calls without an iPhone nearby.
+Announced in late 2017, the Apple Watch 3 was the first to feature cellular reception, giving it the ability to make calls without an iPhone nearby.

 In other words, the Watch already allows Apple users to leave the house with just a watch and perhaps in-ear AirPods to listen to music and take calls and not feel they need a smartphone to get through their day.